Index

 Astro is a web framework for markdown-based websites and blogs.
 I enjoy using it, especially when paired with Obsidian for drafting site content.

-Currently I use a tweaked version of Fuwari for davidvkimball.com, and have been for just over a year now.
-However I’m considering switching to a more minimal theme, so here are the ones I’m looking at.
+Previously, I use a tweaked version of Fuwari for davidvkimball.com, and have been for just over a year now (when this post was originally written).
+However I’m considering switching to a more minimal theme (which I have!), so here are the ones I’m looking at.

 Each theme is open source, so I’ll link to a live demo of the theme along with a link to the GitHub repository.
 And of course, they each have a light and dark theme.